ZeroFox: Acquisitions

+Controversies

 Freddie Gray protest surveillance

-The company faced criticism over its handling of the 2015 protests over the death of Freddie Gray when it singled out its nonviolent organizers, labeling DeRay McKesson and Johnetta Elzie as high physical threats to law enforcement.
+The company faced criticism over its handling of the 2015 protests over the death of Freddie Gray when it singled out its nonviolent organizers.
+ZeroFox labeled DeRay McKesson and Johnetta Elzie as high physical threats to law enforcement despite not being suspected of any criminal activity.
+ZeroFox was unsuccessful at differentiating between impersonating troll accounts and Elzie's actual social media presence.

 FBI contract and the January 6 Capitol Attack

 ZeroFox signed a $14 million social media intelligence contract with the FBI on Dec 30, 2020, taking over from Dataminr, which held the contract until Dec.
 31, 2020.
 This transition period led to decreased visibility leading up to the 2021 United States Capitol attack, and led agents to calling it an expletive sounding similar to ZeroFox.